ThiagoFullStack/Palpite-Box/Readme.md

 * 😎 **Thiago Caetano** - [LinkedIn](https://www.linkedin.com/in/thiagocb2-developer-fullstack/)

-## 🧾 Licença
+## 🧾 License

-Este projeto é licenciado sobre a licença MIT - veja [LICENSE.md](LICENSE.md) para mais informações.
+This project is licensed under the MIT license - veja [LICENSE.md](LICENSE.md) for more information.

 ## 👨‍🎓 Acknowledgments 🎉

-* Este projeto foi construído durante as aulas do Fullstack Master do [DevPleno](https://devpleno.com).
+* This project was built during the classes of the Fullstack Master of [DevPleno](https://devpleno.com).